-The Forgotten Greece tour will last 9 days/8 nights.
+The Forgotten Greece tour will last 6 days/5 nights.
 Here is a sample itinerary, subject to further “surprise” additions :

-Sunday 12th of May : This should be a long, and interesting day.
+Tuesday 14th of May : This should be a long, and interesting day.
 There will be an early rise this morning, to make it to the first train of the day at Diakopto.
 We will ride on a historic 19th century mountain railway through a gorge of unparalleled beauty, and end up at Kalavryta, where we will visit the site and memorial of the most notorious crime against humanity performed performed in occupied Greece during World War 2.
 We will then double back for a memorable lunch in one of the minuscule villages inside the gorge, and recharge our batteries with a spot of trekking in the fresh mountain air.
-In the afternoon, we will arrive at the city of Patras, visit its imposing abandoned industrial area and derelict swimming pool.
+In the afternoon, we will return to Patras and visit its imposing abandoned industrial area and derelict swimming pool.
 The evening will find us at Kyparissia, where we will check in at an alternative farmhouse.

-Friday 17th of May : We will spend an easy morning in Monemvasia, the living medieval city, and be transported to another time through exploring its many nooks and crannies.
-In the afternoon, we will depart for Athens, with a couple of interesting stop overs along the way : The imposing, smoke-spewing lignite power stations at Megalopoli, and the weirdly eclectic church of Agia Fotini in Mantineia.
+Friday 17th of May : In the morning, we will depart for Athens with a couple of interesting stop overs along the way : The imposing, smoke-spewing lignite power stations at Megalopoli, and the weirdly eclectic church of Agia Fotini in Mantineia.
 We will arrive in Athens in the afternoon, and head straight to the airport for those catching a flight that evening.
-For those who are staying the night in Athens, we will engage in a “surprise” farewell activity before our delicious farewell dinner party.
+For those who are staying the night in Athens, we will engage in a “surprise” activity before our delicious farewell dinner party.